 What Is Hometown Health Insurance?

-Hometown Health is Nevada’s largest not-for-profit insurance company.2 It was founded in 1988 and is a locally owned insurance division of Renown Health.2 Hometown Health offers a variety of plans and a broad provider network.2 Members can get individual or family coverage, a Medicare Advantage plan, and employers can offer coverage through Hometown Health to their employees.2
+Hometown Health is Nevada’s largest not-for-profit insurance company.
+It was founded in 1988 and is a locally owned insurance division of Renown Health.
+Hometown Health offers a variety of plans and a broad provider network.
+Members can get individual or family coverage, a Medicare Advantage plan, and employers can offer coverage through Hometown Health to their employees.1

 Does Hometown Health Cover Drug and Alcohol Rehab Treatment?

-In short, yes, although the amount of coverage your Hometown Health plan offers will vary.
-The Affordable Care Act (ACA) requires all long-term health insurance plans to provide at least partial coverage for 10 essential health benefits.3 One of these benefits is mental health and substance use disorder treatment.3 This means that you can rely on your Hometown Health plan to cover at least some of the cost of rehab.
+Yes, although the amount of coverage your Hometown Health plan offers will vary.2 The Affordable Care Act (ACA) requires all long-term health insurance plans to provide at least partial coverage for 10 essential health benefits.2 One of these benefits is mental health and substance use disorder treatment.2 This means that you can rely on your Hometown Health plan to provide full or partial coverage for detox, inpatient and outpatient rehab, and long-term residential treatment programs.
 Again, Hometown Health rehab coverage will vary depending on your plan, so it’s a good idea to verify your coverage before you commit to a program.

-Do Rehab Centers Need to be In-Network to Accept Hometown Health Insurance?
+Do Addiction Rehab Centers Need to be In-Network to Accept Hometown Health Insurance?

 Types of Addiction Treatment That Hometown Health Insurance May Cover

 Health insurance plans focus on providing coverage for evidence-based care that’s medically necessary.
 Defining what’s necessary for you will be done by working closely with your doctor and creating a treatment plan.
-Some of the most common treatment options are:5, 6
+Some of the most common treatment options are:4, 5

 - Detox: While not always necessary, detox can be an important first step in treatment for many people.
 During medically supervised detox, patients are monitored by medical professionals, which can help them more comfortably and safely go through the withdrawal process.